 Once the report ends, you can click on “All External Backlinks” to see all the sites pointing to your site.
 You can also browse the other data provided, and even export to a .csv file to look at the data in a spreadsheet.
 This way if you are going to make any changes to your backlink profile, you can keep track of the changes in the sheet so you can reference them later.

-Once you’ve completed your free signup you can type the domain of your URL into the search box and click “Check backlinks.”
-When the search finishes it will take you to a summary screen.
-We want to take a look at the “Backlinks” section.
+Once you’ve completed your free signup you can type the domain of your URL into the search box and click “Check backlinks,” the completed search will take you to a summary screen.

 The columns are the URL of the page your link is on, the anchor text and URL that it points to, if the link is “dofollow” or “nofollow,” and when it was first found.
 If you like the service you can pay for more metrics but this is a good base that will tell you what your backlink profile is about.

 Cognitive SEO features lots of metrics and is recommended for sites that may need to recover from a Google penalty.
 Can distinguish good links from bad ones and helps you keep track of the ones that you’ve contacted or disavowed.
-When you type in your URL into the link explorer and hit search, you’ll see a result like this with a breakdown of all your backlinks.
+When you type in your URL into the link explorer and hit search, you’ll see a result like this with a breakdown of all the backlinks you want to monitor.

 This also includes a profile authority as well, which shows you the percentage of good, average, and low quality links that exist in your profile.
 If you click on the “Referring Domains” tab you can see only the external backlinks to your site.